daffi1238/redTeam/01 - Anonimización/Readme_anonServices.md

 It was conceibed to be execute like

 ```
-sudo docker run --name redteam_anon --rm -v "$(pwd)"/anonServices-vol:/anonServices -v "$(pwd)"/torService:/var/lib/tor/ -i -t redteam/anon bash
+sudo docker run --name redteam_anon --rm -v "$(pwd)"/anonServices-vol:/anonServices -v "$(pwd)"/torService:/var/lib/tor/ -v "$(pwd)"/tor-conf:/etc/tor -i -t redteam/anon bash
 ```

-Sharing the volumen with the anonServices-vol, where a web service could be found  or file to share through ftp, and /var/lib/tor/ from the container \
-where we can find the onion url to access the service

-in anonServices-vol we can find a script that will copy the tor configuration in torrc.aux to torrc, restart the tor service and start a web service with \
-python in the folder webService of the project.
+And inside the container we have to go to the path '/anonServices/webServer' and exec `$python3 -m http.server 80`

+After that going into the url given by the hostname file.
+For private use remember chance the hostname and both keys, for that you can follow the manual describe in https://null-byte.wonderhowto.com/how-to/host-your-own-tor-hidden-service-with-custom-onion-address-0180159/

 ## Anonimimate the traffic in the host using the tor-container